Skip to main content

 Understanding Financial Discrepancies

-Discrepancies in payouts, invoices, or subscription charges can occur and understanding their causes is key to resolving them effectively.
+Discrepancies in payouts, invoices, or subscription charges often arise due to refunds, associated non-refundable fees, combined transactions within a single payout, or unexpected processing costs.
+Understanding these causes is key to resolving them effectively.

 Payout Amounts in Spectora vs. Stripe